souravendra/souravendra/README.md

 ### Hi, I'm Souravendra, India is growing and I want to be a part of it.

-I'm currently leading a groundbreaking Zero to One B2B PaaS project at Animall Tech.
+I'm currently building a really cool AI QA Automation Agent at empirical.run!
+Previously I've independently led zero-to-one projects at multiple companies.

-I have a love/hate relationship with distributed systems, Typescript / JavaScript / Go / Java & like to solve complex problems & create an impact wherever I go.
+I have a love/hate relationship with Typescript / Go / Pyhton & like to solve complex problems & create an impact wherever I go.

 I graduated in 2019 with a Bachelor's Degree in Electronics Engineering and have won several awards in music.
 I love sports but suck at most! :P